Resident Assistant Financial Aid

 I filled out the FAFSA.
 Now what?

 The school will receive the application and process the information you provided.
 It can take several weeks to receive the processed data, so do not worry if you do not hear from us immediately.
 If you feel that it is taking longer than anticipated, please contact our office and we will check the status of your application.

 Do I need to complete the CSS Profile?

 No. At this time, we are only requiring entering students to complete the CSS Profile for consideration for aid beyond federal programs.

 What other forms must I submit to apply for financial aid?

 The FAFSA form is the only application initially required by W&M. If we find that we need additional information, we will request it from you at a later date.

 Does W&M want my tax forms?

 We do not require tax forms from everyone.
 After we receive your FAFSA, we may request additional information including a tax transcript.
 If you do not have your tax return transcript, we can accept your signed copies of the Federal 1040 tax return.
 We will send this request to you via email.
 Please remember to sign everything that you send to us.
 Please do NOT send anything unless we request it.
-We will only request a tax transcript if you do not complete the IRS data match while filing your FAFSA.
+We will only request a tax transcript if we deem it necessary to verify your submitted tax information.

 I filled out a FAFSA, and William & Mary requested that I complete a supplemental form or submit other documentation.
 When is that due?

 The Office of Financial Aid expects that supplemental forms and other documentation be sent back to us within two weeks.
 We will not process your financial aid package until we receive copies of all requested documentation, including the supplemental form and any relevant tax forms.
 We realize that it is a tight turn around.
 However, the faster you can get the required documents to us, we can complete your financial aid review quicker.